Good Grief Cook

 Pizza slice in box.

-The final results are tabulated and the contestants wait anxiously for the announcement.
-“By the hair on a frog” (I swear the judge said it) Veronica just misses first place, but is pleased to take second and receive a garlic crown.
-Her hard work is further rewarded with a generous cash prize and the admiration of all her peers.
+The judges tabulate the final results while the contestants wait anxiously for the announcement.
+"By the hair on a frog" (I swear the judge said it), Veronica just misses first place, but she happily accepts second place and a garlic crown.
+A generous cash prize and the admiration of her peers further reward her hard work.

 My friend took second place with her pizza.